Ajesh777/Gatsby-Bootcamp-BlogPosts/README.md

 * 68: Create head @ ```/src/components/head.js``` & follow inst [```53```]
 * 69: Go To index.js @ ```/src/pages/index.js``` & import head ComponentLinks, follow inst [```54```]
 * 70: ```Similarly``` Go To ```all other Pages``` add head ComponentLinks
->-----Done--- Now Let us Push it to git
+>Done--- Now Let us Push it to git
 ---
 * 71: ```git status``` : Check the status of the git repo.
 * 72: ```git add .``` : Add all the required changes to git repo.
 * 73: ```git commit -m "final gatsby-site"``` : Commit - Save all changes with a message.
 * 74: ```git remote add origin https://* github.com/Ajesh777/* gatsby-bootcamp.git``` : Connecting to your created repo @ github site, copy your link @ create repo, option.
 * 75: ```git push -u origin master```: Now finally push all contents to this github repo.
->----Done----- Now we are ready fo Deploying to Netlify
+>Done--- Now we are ready fo Deploying to Netlify
 ---